Accessible Code Quality

 A More Complex Example: Testing Focus States on Multiple Pages

 This is an example of a test that ensures all interactive elements on all the pages within Enable have a focus state (in our case, using a CSS `outline`).
-Note that we ignore iframe, video and body tags in this test because of the tests giving false negatives (which we are actively looking into to fix)
+Note that we ignore iframe, video, and body tags in this test because of the tests giving false negatives (which we are actively looking into to fix).

 Code Walkthrough of the Above Example

 Below is the HTML of the above example.
-Use the dropdown to highlight each of the individual steps that makes the example accessible.
+Use the dropdown to highlight each of the individual steps that make the example accessible.

 ☜ Scroll to read full source ☞